TheRandomCrafter83/CustomDialogs/README.md

 # Custom Dialogs
-## _Custom dialogs at your fingertips_
+<p align=center> <b><i>Custom dialogs at your fingertips</i></b> </p>

 [![Build Status](readme_images/build.svg)](https://github.com/TheRandomCrafter83/CustomDialogs)

 ![minversion](readme_images/min_sdk.svg)

 Custom Dialogs is an Android Library containing several useful custom dialogs.
-- Currently there is only one dialog type, the ColorDialog.
-- More to come later.
+- Added a BaseDialog for all other Dialogs to inherit from for cleaner code.
+- Library contains the following custom dialogs:
+    - ColorDialog: used to allow the user to choose a color.
+The selected color will be returned via the listener.
+(See Screenshots below)

 ## Features